mvaganov/self/RESUME_redux.md

 #### Computer Science Teacher at Sacred Heart Prep
-(*August 2015 to June 2019*) Faculty member at an exclusive private school.
+(*Aug.
+2015 to Jun.
+2019*) Faculty member at an exclusive private school.
 * Teach computer science, with a curriculum designed to motivate in a context of creativity and computer hacking
 * Wrote software used to manage schedule and notification using speech synthesis

 #### Code Coach at theCoderSchool
-(*September 2014 to August 2015*) Elite Computer Science education for youth (between age 7 and 17) in the Silicon Valley.
+(*Sep.
+2014 to Aug.
+2015*) Elite Computer Science education for youth (between age 7 and 17) in the Silicon Valley.

 * Custom-built simple and engaging tutorial content for Computer Science and electronic art
 * Subjects: Unity3D, C and C++, Java, Blender, 2D and 3D math, Game Design, Project Management

 #### Self Employed Programmer, Entrepreneur
-(*December 2012 to Present*) Personal moonshot, and consulting services including prototyping and technical planning.
+(*Dec.
+2012 to Present*) Personal moonshot, and consulting services including prototyping and technical planning.

 #### Professor at DeVry University (Silicon Valley Campuses)
-(*March 2006 to December 2014*) Professor of Games and Simulation Programming (GSP), a Computer-Science-like Bachelors of Science degree program, with emphasis on game development.
+(*Mar.
+2006 to Dec.
+2014*) Professor of Games and Simulation Programming (GSP), a Computer-Science-like Bachelors of Science degree program, with emphasis on game development.
 * Rated highly in students evaluations (consistently 3.5+ out of 4), despite having [difficult classes](https://docs.google.com/document/d/1zt5Qb3FR3jjg5kX75LsnZqLDQF9lplZYm0sOabWzXtk/edit?usp=sharing)
 * Focused on teaching performant code and game development in C and C++
 * Managed 30+ Senior Project teams (16 week project, 2 to 5 programmers /team with varying skill levels)

 #### Software Engineer at LimeLife
-(*November 2006 to April 2008*) Developer responsible for end-to-end network-aware mobile application development.
+(*Nov.
+2006 to Apr.
+2008*) Developer responsible for end-to-end network-aware mobile application development.

 * Senior-level engineer: product development, build-systems and automation, client/server
 * Fully automated a heavily manual build process that required test activity to complete meta-data seeding, saving hours-per-day for build engineers